KwenaMashamaite/Mighter2d/README.md

 ## Downloads

-The latest official precompiled IME binaries can be downloaded [here](https://github.com/KwenaMashamaite/IME/releases/tag/v3.2.0).
+The latest official precompiled IME binaries can be downloaded [here](https://github.com/KwenaMashamaite/Mighter2d/releases/tag/v1.0.0).
-To use the library you must have a supported (GCC or VC++) C++17 compliant compiler.
+To use the library you must have a supported C++17 compliant compiler (GCC or VC++).
 Available binaries are compiled with `GCC MinGW 11.2.0` and `Microsoft Visual C++ 16/17` compilers.
 This means that in order to use them, you must have the exact compiler on your system.
 If you want to use different versions of the above compilers, then you'll have to [build](#Build) the